 Fronteers Jam Session to finish the day

-We stop at 19:00 and take the train back to Amsterdam Central, from there everybody can go and grab a bite to eat and go straight to the Fronteers Jam Session, to finish the day with beer and lightning talks!
+We’ll stop at 19:00 and take the train back to Amsterdam Central.
+From there everybody can go and grab a bite to eat and go straight to the Fronteers Jam Session, to finish the day with beer and lightning talks!

 See you at the Doc Sprint!